wattsjmichael/Galaxy-Years/README.md

 >* Input: 20 Earth Years
 >* Output: 5.06 Jupiter Years Expected

+* The Program returns an Earth Age of 90 to be .84 jupiter years over life expectancy.
+>* Input: 90 Earth Years
+>* Output: "Congrats! you are 0.84 jupiter years over life expectancy!""

 ## Bugs

 * User Interface does not work, will add at a later date